-The overall level of risk for the CG/WG/WY DSR was level 1 with no recommendation by the author for an ABC reduction.
-The author rated SEO DSR Level 2 overall because of lack of survey data, rapid changes in stock abundance (of a long-lived species and increased bycatch harvest in the longline halibut fishery (the only allowed harvest of YE).
+The overall level of risk for the CG/WG/WY DSR was level 1 with no recommendation by the authors for an ABC reduction.
+The authors rated SEO DSR Level 2 overall due to lack of survey data, rapid changes in stock abundance, and increased bycatch harvest in the longline halibut fishery (the only allowed harvest of YE).
 Because of this Level 2 overall risk level, the author recommended a 20% reduction in the YE ABC.

-Plan Team: The PT discussed the Level 2 Fishery Performance Considerations and advised that if the CPUE had decreased in the fishery, this may lead to concerns but increased catch without this kind of CPUE metric would not merit Level 2 in this category.
+Plan Team: The PT discussed the authors’ Level 2 rating for Fishery Performance Considerations and advised that a Level 2 rating could be justified by, e.g., a decrease in CPUE in the directed fishery, but that increased incidental catch does not merit a Level 2 rating in this category.

-There was lengthy discussion over this large change in natural mortality used for YE; they are a long-lived species, if this recommended natural mortality rate was used, this change would be substantial.
-There is still an increase in ABC even with the old natural mortality.
+There was lengthy discussion over the large change in the value of natural mortality used for YE.
+There is still an increase in ABC even with the old natural mortality value due to the increase in estimated biomass.

-The Plan Team recommended continuing to use M = 0.02 and not 0.044, which was recommended by the author based on the CIE.
+The Plan Team recommended continuing to use M = 0.02 and not M = 0.044, which was recommended by the author based on the CIE review.
 The Plan Team noted that, because SEO YE rockfish is managed as a Tier 5 stock, with F_OFL = M and F_ABC = 0.75 * F_OFL, a change in the value of M has a large impact on reference points and must have strong justification.
 The historically used value, M = 0.02, is based on a catch-curve analysis of YE rockfish age data (Green et al. 2015) and there is currently no reason to doubt the validity of this analysis.
 Jim Thorson noted that his recent paper presents a phylogenetically informed method for estimating M based on longevity and/or growth data that could be applied to this stock (Thorson 2024).
-The PT concluded that more exploration of alternative methods calculating M for SEO YE rockfish is required before a shift away from M = 0.02 can be justified.
-Also, an ABC increase using stair step has been recommended and implemented with other assessments, this could be another option for the ABC/OFL for YE.
+The PT concluded that more exploration of alternative methods for calculating M for SEO YE rockfish is required before a shift away from M = 0.02 can be justified.
+The Plan Team also noted that an ABC increase using a stair-step approach has been recommended and implemented for other assessments; this could be an option for adjusting the ABC/OFL for SEO YE.

-Other Plan Team Discussion: There were comments from PT members that there is not a good reason to use the GAM which is recommended by the CIE review.
+Other Plan Team Discussion: There were comments from PT members that using a spatiotemporal model for IPHC CPUE index standardization may be preferable to using the GAM approach which was recommended by the CIE review.
 Migrating from REMA to surplus production model may be straight forward.
 Phil Joy (SOA) is still working on the surplus production model and hopes to have it ready in the future.
-SEO YE may be going back to Tier 6 because of the lack of survey.
+It may be necessary to manage SEO YE as Tier 6 in the future due to the expected lack of the ADFG ROV survey.